nathanfx330/redleaf/readme.md

 ```
 Once installed, go to the Redleaf settings page in the UI and toggle on "Enable GPU Acceleration".

-## Getting Started
+## Getting Started: First-Time Workflow

+### A. Initial Server Setup

-1.  **Create Admin Account:** When you first visit the application, you will be prompted to create the primary administrator account.
+1.  **Create Admin Account:** The very first time you visit the application, you will be directed to a setup page to create the primary administrator account.

-2.  **Invite Users (Optional):** As an admin, you can generate invitation tokens for other users from the Settings page.
+2.  **Add Other Users (Optional):** To add more users, the administrator **must** go to the **Settings** page and generate an invitation token.
+This unique token can then be given to a new user, who will use it on the registration page to create their account. **New users cannot register without a valid token.**

+### B. Document Processing

 3.  **Discover Documents:** Copy your documents into the project's `documents` folder, then go to the Dashboard and click **"1.
 Discover Docs"** to have Redleaf find and register the files.

 4.  **Process Documents:** Click **"2.
 Process All 'New'"** to begin indexing and NLP extraction.
 You can monitor the progress on the dashboard.

 5.  **Update Cache:** Once processing is complete, click **"3.
 Update Browse Cache"** to aggregate the new data for the Discovery page.

 6.  **Explore!** Navigate to the Discovery tab to search and browse your newly created knowledge base.

 ## Directory Structure